vvo/knex-pool-require-cache-issue/README.md

 # knex-pool-require-cache-issue

+**Update April 23, 2020** I managed to fix this issue with the help of the community.
+If you're having issues using knex and Next.js in development (or any other dev server) then have a look at the file [lib/db-knex-fixed.js](./lib/db-knex-fixed.js).

+---

 This example demonstrate an issue you can face when using [knex](https://knexjs.org/) pooling (that's the default) together with a system that wipes out require.cache, like [Next.js](https://nextjs.org/) does to provide server-side hot reloading.

 It also shows that the pooling system from [node-postgres](https://github.com/brianc/node-postgres/) is resilient to the issue.